googleapis/genai-toolbox/docs/authSources/README.md

 ## Kinds of Auth Sources

-We currently support the following types of kinds of sources:
+We currently support the following types of kinds of auth sources:

-* [alloydb-postgres](./alloydb-pg.md) - Connect to an AlloyDB for PostgreSQL
-  cluster.
-* [cloud-sql-postgres](./cloud-sql-pg.md) - Connect to a Cloud SQL for
-  PostgreSQL instance.
-* [postgres](./postgres.md) - Connect to any PostgreSQL compatible database.
+* [Google OAuth 2.0](./google.md) - Authenticate with a Google-signed OpenID Connect (OIDC) ID token.